Medium vs Substack: A comparison of two popular publishing platforms

 The Dashboard page displays any posts you may have previously published, along with some high-level stats of your most recent post.
 These stats include: total views, number of email recipients, and open rate.

 Here you’ll also see a variety of buttons to start crafting your latest piece of content.
-Buttons include: create a new post, new podcast episode, or new thread.
+Buttons include: create a new post, a new podcast episode, or a new thread.
+Each post or newsletter can be considered a story that writers create and share with their audience.
 From this main dashboard, you can also access Subscribers, Stats, and Settings.

-Within Substack, newsletters are referred to as ‘posts' and each post is also published on the writer’s Substack profile page.
+Within Substack, newsletters are referred to as ‘posts’ and each post is also published on the writer’s Substack profile page.
 Once an account is active, Substack automatically creates a first draft post.
 The auto-message encourages people to sign up for the creator’s paid newsletter and share the launch on social media.
-You can edit or delete this first pre-populated post, or start writing the next post.
+You can edit or delete this first pre-populated post, or start writing and editing your stories directly from the dashboard.

 Substack posts homepage